 The word “dessert” originates from the French word “desservir”, which means “to clear the table”.
 This term was used to describe the course served after the main course was finished and all the dishes had been removed.
 Sweets have been around for much longer than the term “dessert” itself.
 Ancient civilizations used to offer honey and dried fruits to their gods, while the Ancient Greeks baked Plakous, a sweet bread made with honey and nuts.
 Aristophanes even mentioned pastries with fruit in his plays, suggesting pies were invented in Ancient Greece.

 On this special day, here are a few fun facts about desserts:

-- it is generally accepted that cheesecake was invented in ancient Greece and served as energy food to athletes during the Olympic Games;
+- Cheesecake is believed to have been invented in Ancient Greece and served as energy food to athletes during the Olympic Games.

-- The sugar cookie we all love was invented by Protestant settlers in Pennsylvania in the 1700s.
+- The beloved sugar cookie was invented by Protestant settlers in Pennsylvania in the 1700s.